docker/cli/docs/reference/commandline/run.md

 ### <a name="device-cgroup-rule"></a> Using dynamically created devices (--device-cgroup-rule)

-Devices available to a container are assigned at creation time.
-The assigned devices will both be added to the cgroup.allow file and created into the container once it is run.
-This poses a problem when a new device needs to be added to running container.
+Docker assigns devices available to a container at creation time.
+The assigned devices are added to the cgroup.allow file and created into the container when it runs.
+This poses a problem when you need to add a new device to running container.

-One of the solutions is to add a more permissive rule to a container allowing it access to a wider range of devices.
-For example, supposing our container needs access to a character device with major `42` and any number of minor number (added as new devices appear), the following rule would be added:
+One solution is to add a more permissive rule to a container allowing it access to a wider range of devices.
+For example, supposing the container needs access to a character device with major `42` and any number of minor numbers (added as new devices appear), add the following rule:

 ```console
 $ docker run -d --device-cgroup-rule='c 42:* rmw' -name my-container my-image